Lung Cancer

 • Grow relatively slowly; often grow large before symptoms occur

-• Exhibit cavitation due to central necrosis
+• Cavitation due to central necrosis seen on imaging

 • Adenocarcinoma